A First: Women Take The Majority In Nevada Legislature And Colorado House

 She's only a few years older than her students in a largely Latino district in southern Nevada, a state that is more than a quarter Latino.

-Torres says Nevada has always been a pioneering state with women trailblazers.
+Torres says Nevada has always been a pioneering state with women as trailblazers.

 "When you think about Nevada, we think about the Wild West.
 I think in a lot of ways Nevada still is the Wild West.
 We are doing things that other people don't do," she says.